HL7/livd/input/pagecontent/general-summary.md

     <li> Adding the LIVD suggested mappings, where available, enhances the Laboratory's staff to arrive more quickly and correctly at the right LOINC code.</li>
 </ul>

-When the lab professional builds the test results that their LIS will manage and interact with the devices, they can use the device vendor's suggestions to more accurately, consistently, and efficiently map the results in their LIS to a LOINC code in context of the device's IVD Test Code.
-The following example clarifies the information a lab professional would use during their configuration.
+When the laboratory professional builds the test results that their LIS will manage and interact with the devices, they can use the device vendor's suggestions to more accurately, consistently, and efficiently map the results in their LIS to a LOINC code in context of the device's IVD Test Code.
+The following example clarifies the information a laboratory professional would use during their configuration.

 Example: